How many words should my child have?

 Do boys say less words than girls?

 The short answer here is no. You may find some resources that say boys talk less than girls, and there may be some small differences in vocabulary size.
 However, research shows that there’s no real significant different in the number of words little boys say compared to little girls.
 Using the same milestones (aka benchmarks) for boys and girls vocabulary is fine.
+While milestones don’t differ based on gender, speech and language evaluations may take a closer look at the differences between vocabulary in boys and girls to provide or rule out a language diagnosis.

 Speech and Language Delay & Tracking Vocabulary